jareddonovan/creative-coding-showcase/Raspberry-Pi-set-up.md

 command_showcase_quit=killall creative-coding-showcase
 ```

-You probably also want to comment out (#) all the other entries.
+You probably also want to comment out (#) the other entries, EXCEPT - don't
+comment out the ones related to the power key, if you want to use that.

 ## Get rid of the mouse cursor if necessary